-While the underlying securities within Castle 's Portfolio Management client accounts are monitored, these accounts will be formally reviewed by Account Review Committee.
-Account Review committee consists of a least Christina Worley, CPA/PFS, CFP[®], CFA, the Financial Planner for the account, and the trader on the account.
+While the underlying securities within Castle 's Portfolio Management client accounts are monitored, these accounts will be formally reviewed by the Account Review Committee.
+Account Review committee consists of at least a Partner of the firm, the Financial Planner for the account, and the trader on the account.
 More frequent reviews may be triggered by material changes in variables such as the client's individual circumstances, or the market, political or economic environment.
 Client portfolios and asset allocations are reviewed by the account review committee at least annually for the smallest accounts, to quarterly for our largest accounts.